dotnet/docs-aspire/docs/caching/stackexchange-redis-component.md

     .WithReference(redis)
 ```

-The `WithReference` method configures a connection in the `ExampleProject` project named `redis`.
+The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` project named `redis`.
 In the _Program.cs_ file of `ExampleProject`, the Redis connection can be consumed using:

 ```csharp
 builder.AddRedis("cache");